Download a 2-page pdf of the Interactive lecture On-Ramp (Acrobat (PDF) 424kB Sep7 19)

 - ConcepTests: After introducing a key concept in a lecture segment, use one or more multiple choice questions to determine whether students can apply the concept.
 Students respond individually first, then discuss with a partner and respond again.
 Not all multiple choice questions make good ConcepTest questions.
 The best questions engage students in tasks that involve higher order thinking skills - applying what they have just learned, predicting, interpreting, etc., rather than defining or recalling.

-Resources on interactive lecture
+Resources on Interactive Lectures

-From the NAGT Teach the Earth Portal
+From the NAGT's Teach the Earth Portal